 Classification is a process whereby products and related technologies are evaluated against relevant standards and specifications.
 In Ontario, The Road Authority (TRA) Products Management Committee (PMC) is responsible for the process of Classification.
 TRA then publishes online the decisions taken by the PMC against the product or technology.

 To support procurement activities of governments in the province, the Products Management Committee was created to review products, comparing them to recognized standards and evaluating their applicability for Ontario jurisdictions.

 The "Accepted for Use" designation (symbolized by "" icon beside the product name indicates that a product has been reviewed by the PMC and meets established criteria to be recommended as acceptable for use in Ontario.

-The , as it is commonly referred to, is qualifier to doing business with the Province of Ontario and for placement on MTO’s pre-qualified products listing (the "Designated Sources of Material - DSM").
+The , as it is commonly referred to, is a qualifier to doing business in the Province of Ontario and for placement on MTO’s pre-qualified products listing (the "Designated Sources of Material - DSM").

 PLEASE NOTE: An designation does not guarantee that a product will be specified by MTO or Ontario Municipal governments.

 Local governments in Ontario also refer to the as a contributing factor in their decision-making processes.
 While the designation from PMC does not require a municipality to place a product on their list, it does strengthen the case for the product, and in some cases, such as the Region of Durham, local governments have made the one of the pre-requisites to being placed on their approved products lists.